benhodgson87/animate.scss/README.md

 All animation class names are defined through a single config file, allowing you to alter how the output CSS classes are named.

-You can also append a namespace to all class names, giving you flexibility to use methods such as BEM, prefixing the animation type with your choice of modifier. eg. ```(.animation--bounce-in)```
+You can also prepend a namespace to all class names, giving you flexibility to use methods such as BEM, prefixing the animation type with your choice of modifier. eg. ```(.animation--bounce-in)```